Mistakes Girls Do

-Mistakes Girls Do, also stylized as Mistakes Gals Do, is a Ugandan drama television series created and produced by Richard Mulindwa.
-The series is a production of Limit Productions.
+Mistakes Girls Do, also stylized as Mistakes Gals Do, is a Ugandan drama television series created and produced by Richard Mulindwa under the Limit Productions banner.
 The series which had been running as a web series since its release in 2017 was picked up by Pearl Magic network when it started operating in 2018.
 The series is about the lives of young women, the mistakes they make in their lives, the consequences they face and the lessons they learn.